Other Causes of Obesity

 3. Polycystic ovary disease

-4. Cushing disease syndrome
+4. Cushing's syndrome

 5. Brain damage to the hypothalamus (causes weight gain because it controls appetite).